Prostate Cancer Treatment

 There are different types of treatment for patients with prostate cancer, which depend on the stage of the cancer and the person’s overall health.

 At Siteman, each cancer has a wide range of treatments that can be used alone or in combination to give the best outcome for your specific cancer.
 This includes standard therapies and novel therapies only available in clinical trials.
 That’s why careful diagnosis is so important.
 As part of a research medical center, physicians at Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis have access to a wide range of clinical trials to test new therapies as they emerge.
-Many of our doctors are principle investigators in these trials, which cover medical, surgical and radiation therapies.
+Many of our doctors are principal investigators in these trials, which cover medical, surgical and radiation therapies.
 Discuss with your physician how your cancer might benefit from clinical trials.

 The major treatments for prostate cancer are centered on surgery and radiation to treat local tumors and chemotherapy to treat the whole body, especially cells that have spread.
 Other approaches are being tested as part of clinical trials, some of which are becoming standard of care.

 This may be a good option for older men who do not have signs or symptoms or have other medical conditions and for men whose prostate cancer is found during a screening test.

 Male lumpectomy: This novel approach to treating prostate cancer destroys the tumor in its original place.
 By visualizing the tumor with precision on MRI, surgeons can do an ablation to destroy the tissue with a laser or freeze it with a special needle.
 It can be done outpatient with no risk of incontinence or sexual dysfunction.